Early education and care options

 It is possible to obtain temporary child care if an urgent need arises.

 Ask for further details from the head of the daycare centre in your area or the Family Daycare coordinator.

 To whom and on what terms

-Care may be given to a child who has not reached the age of compulsory education.
+Early childhood education and care may be given to a child who has not reached the age of compulsory education.

-Day care may also be given to a child who has already reached the age of compulsory education, if special circumstances so require and care cannot be otherwise arranged.
+Day care may also be given to a child who has already reached the age of compulsory education if special circumstances so require and care cannot be otherwise arranged.

 A fee is charged for the service.

 You can apply for a place for you child from a private day-care centre that organises early childhood education.
 Care at a private day-care centre is provided by companies, communities or NGOs, supervised by the authorities and regulated under the Early childhood education and care act.

 For example, private day-care centres may offer early childhood education and care in different languages or following a specific pedagogical model, including Montessori or Steiner education.
 They may emphasise different hobbies or religious education.